22 Recursion and fixed points

 #> [1] 1 2 3 5 8 9

-Each level of recursion halves the problem, giving O(log n) levels.
-Each level does O(n) work merging, so the total is O(n log n), as discussed in Chapter 9.
-The recursion depth is only log2(n), so even a million-element vector only needs 20 levels.
-Stack overflow is not a concern for balanced divide-and-conquer algorithms.
+Each level of recursion halves the problem, giving O(log n) levels, and each level does O(n) work merging, so the total comes to O(n log n) as discussed in Chapter 9.
+The recursion depth is only log2(n), which means even a million-element vector needs just 20 levels.
+Stack overflow is not a concern for balanced divide-and-conquer algorithms; the branching that makes them powerful also keeps them shallow.

 binary_search <- function(x, target, lo = 1, hi = length(x)) {